Particular/docs.particular.net/nservicebus/pipeline/customizing-error-handling.md

 ### Registering the Behavior

-In the example below, the behavior `CustomErrorHandlingBehavior` is being registered in the message handling pipeline.
-This behavior will be invoked after NServiceBus has invoked the first-level retries.
+In the example below, the new behavior `CustomErrorHandlingBehavior` is registered to be part of the message handling pipeline.
+This new behavior is registered such that it will be invoked after NServiceBus has invoked the [built-in retry mechanism](/nservicebus/errors/automatic-retries.md).

 snippet: RegisterCustomErrorHandlingBehavior